Sharings from mentors

 Review of 2025 summer sessions

-In the era of AI and information explosion, cultivating information literacy and data literacy among young people is not only a fundamental learning and life skill but also the cornerstone for future studies in Computer Science and Data Science.
+In an era shaped by AI and information overload, building strong information literacy and data literacy is essential for today’s youth.
+These abilities are not only foundational life skills but also form the academic groundwork for future studies in Computer Science, Data Science, and related fields.

-Mr. Borui Li, from George Brown College in Canada, specializes in robotics, automation, and interdisciplinary teaching.
-This course introduces students to the history of AI, explores the integration of AI and robotics through cutting-edge topics such as brain–computer interfaces, and discusses the ethical dilemmas of AI development.
-In the future, advanced modules will be offered for students interested in university-level AI + robotics and automation practice.
+Mr. Borui Li, from George Brown College in Canada, joined as an invited mentor specializing in robotics, automation, and interdisciplinary teaching.
+His sessions introduced the history of AI, examined how robotics and AI intersect through frontier areas such as brain–computer interfaces, and engaged youth in discussions about the ethical challenges of technological development.
+Advanced modules will be offered in the future for students who wish to explore university-level AI, robotics, and automation practice.

-Yewen He affectionately known as Teacher Alissa, is a veteran expert in China’s big data industry, a data competition judge, and a bestselling author in the field.
-The course covers the fundamentals of data analysis and visualization, interpretation of global best-case studies, and hands-on practice with Tableau software—guiding students to create a one-page data dashboard.
-In the future, this course will align with high school Data Management and Statistics curricula, with the goal of helping students earn the internationally recognized Tableau Data Analyst Certificate.
+Yewen He, known to youth as Teacher Alissa, is a long-time expert in China’s big data industry, a data-competition judge, and a bestselling author in data analytics.
+Her speeches guided students through the fundamentals of data analysis and visualization, explored global best-practice case studies, and offered hands-on training with Tableau—leading each student to create a complete one-page data dashboard.
+Future sessions will align with high school Data Management and Statistics curricula, supporting youth who aim to earn the internationally recognized Tableau Data Analyst Certificate.

 Courses Introduction